 Before you apply

 If what we’re saying resonates with you, we’d love you to apply.
 But before you do, take a look at our people videos.
-Here you’ll find MFT nurses and midwives talking about about the roles, working environments and opportunities on offer here so you can see for yourself why our Trust is the best place to start your career.
+Here you’ll find MFT nurses talking about about the roles, working environments and opportunities on offer here so you can see for yourself why our Trust is the best place to start your career.

 Why Should I join #TeamMft?